weilin9999/WeiLin-ComfyUI-prompt-all-in-one/README_EN.md

 # WeiLin-ComfyUI-Prompt-all-in-one Reference project

 WeiLin-ComfyUI-Prompt-all-in-one The ComfyUI version of prompt-all-in-one, a ComfyUI version modified based on the SD-wewe-prompt-all-in-one-app https://github.com/Physton/sd-webui-prompt-all-in-one-app project, Just add the ComfyUI node of the project to ComfyUI to use the visual tag editor.
-Cue word completion using the https://github.com/pythongosssss/ComfyUI-Custom-Scripts project changes only the function of the completion and make the changes
+Cue word completion using the https://github.com/pythongosssss/ComfyUI-Custom-Scripts project changes only the function of the completion and make the changes, Projects using local LLM big model borrowed from https://github.com/thisjam/comfyui-sixgod_prompt warehouse code

 # A brief description of this item